rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Emulator Requirement
 Emulator will boot with the configurations that should include
-1. 7-seg `FPD` Text/Clock mode, Brighness, cyclerate, supported characters, Rows, columns, and Vertical/Horizontal scroll supported on the platform.
+1. 7-seg `FPD` Text/Clock mode, Brightness, cyclerate, supported characters, Rows, columns, and Vertical/Horizontal scroll supported on the platform.

 ### Control Plane Requirement